evkx/evkx.github.io/content/models/mercedes/eqe/EQE_300/_index.md

 #### First row seats

-There are two seat types you can choose from for the front row in the Mercedes-EQ EQE 300.
+For the front row, the Mercedes-EQ EQE 300 offers two different seat types to choose from, catering to a range of comfort and style preferences.

 The following functionalities are available on the **standard** seat.